 Align Around Common Goals

-The first alignment consideration between revenue team functions is to discuss the question, “What are we trying to achieve with ABM?”
+First, to create alignment, revenue team functions should discuss the question, “What are we trying to achieve with ABM?”

 Pro tip: you won’t maximize the effectiveness of your ABM motion if you settle for the generic answer of “growth.”

 The more specific you can be with your ABM goals, the better.
 Common goals of ABM initiatives include:

 - Introducing a new product, solution or service to the market